27 October 1977

-"Whenever I go to on sleepovers at my friends' house, and I have trouble sleeping at night, I like to think, if I need to I can just get up and walk home," the boy explained.
-"But I know:" he sniffed, "I can't walk home from here."
+"Whenever I go on sleepovers at my friends' house, and I have trouble sleeping at night, I like to think, if I need to I can just get up and walk home," the boy explained.
+"But I know:" he sniffed, "I can't ever walk home from here."

 The boy's uncle appeared suddenly in doorway.
 "You okay, Percy?" he asked, evidently concerned.

 "Sure.
 Fine.
 Just came down for a sweater.
 Been talking with John."